 Distributing Virtual Reality Content

-While we are not far off from seeing virtual reality content on our social media feeds, we are equally not far off from being served virtual reality-based ads every single day just as we see with traditional and digital advertising.
+While we are not far off from seeing content on our social media feeds, we are equally not far off from being served virtual-based ads every single day just as we see with traditional and digital advertising.
 Nielsen Media’s Media Lab at CBS Television City Research City in Las Vegas is already testing and measuring the effectiveness of virtual reality-based advertising.
 In fact, early reports suggest, that compared to traditional ad units, virtual reality content generates a content recall 8-times greater.

 Because the technology to preview virtual reality is already available to consumers, it is a smooth transition to using “VR” on your dealership website.
 Mobile smart devices and VR headsets allow your site visitors to interact with panoramic content like they’re inside the vehicle.